Coronavirus – what we’re doing to lower the risk

 It’s really important that you follow any advice our staff provide when they visit your home so that they can work safely.

-If you have booked a repair and are now shielding or self-isolating, please contact us on 0161 393 7117 so that we can rearrange your appointment.
+If you have booked a repair and are self-isolating, please contact us on 0161 393 7117 so that we can rearrange your appointment.

 To help keep customers and colleagues safe, our offices continue to be closed to customers and we’re still delivering reduced face-to-face services.
 However, please be reassured that our teams are still here to help you and many are now delivering their services online and by telephone – read more on our website.
 We also have live chat on our website where our teams will be able to answer your questions.

 Coronavirus: Frequently asked questions based on what you have been asking us